sreimers/flattr/readme.txt

 * First public version

 == Upgrade Notice ==

+= 0.6 =
+Previous version didnt work with Smart YouTube when no excerpt was entered.

 = 0.5 =
 Previous version makes your blog posts display incorrectly if you don't enter an excerpt.